Rexxyqt/Xpose/README.md

 Each run writes findings to:
 - **`report.json`** in the current working directory.

-## Troubleshooting
-### `ModuleNotFoundError: No module named 'xpose.core'; 'xpose' is not a package`
-This happens when the script tries to import using the wrong package name.
-In this project, modules are under the **`expose/`** directory.

 ✅ Use the provided entrypoint:
 ```bat
 python -u xpose.py scan .
 ```

-## Notes
-- Scanning includes any readable files under the target path.
-- Unreadable files are skipped silently.